snubwoody/wakunguma.com/src/pages/blog/rust-weird-expr.md

 }
 ```

-The `break!{ }` is applying a bitwise operation on the `return! { 1337 }`, which has the type `!`.
+The `break!{ }` is also doing a `not` operation on the `return! { 1337 }`, which has the type `!`.
 Now the functions return type is inferred from both the loop and the return statement.
 Divergent function?

 Next we wrap everything inside the loop in a match statement